Jerry Holmes

 Jerry Lee Holmes (born December 22, 1957) is an American football coach and former cornerback.
 He played ten seasons in the National Football League (NFL), mainly for New York Jets but also with the Detroit Lions and Green Bay Packers.
 He also played in the United States Football League (USFL) for the New Jersey Generals and the Pittsburgh Maulers.
 Holmes attended West Virginia University.

 College career

-Holmes began his collegiate career at Chowan Junior College before transferring to West Virginia.
-He lettered for two years at West Virginia.Jerry Holmes was a standout defensive back for two seasons on WVU’s 1978 and 1979 football teams after coming to Morgantown from Chowan Junior College in North Carolina.
+Holmes began his collegiate career at Chowan Junior College before transferring to West Virginia University.
+He lettered for two years at West Virginia.
+Holmes was a standout defensive back for two seasons on WVU’s 1978 and 1979 football teams after coming to Morgantown from Chowan Junior College in North Carolina.

 Holmes earned All-East and totaled 175 career tackles in his two-year Mountaineer career and was a captain his senior season.
 Despite a limited time in the Mountaineer uniform, Holmes still was named a member of WVU’s all-1970s team and earned the award for the team’s most valuable player in 1979.